OpenLearn - in its current and former guise Open2.net - has been producing content for nearly two decades. Most of this remains online.

 When we remove, or make a significant change to, a piece of content, we will leave a note on the content, or at the URL if the content has been removed, to explain the changes we have made and the reasons for them.

-Because OpenLearn consists of thousands of pieces of content; inspecting every piece regularly is time consuming and in most cases will result in no action being taken, we do routinely audit our entire back catalogue.
+Because OpenLearn consists of thousands of pieces of content, inspecting every piece regularly is time consuming and in most cases will result in no action being taken, we do not routinely audit our entire back catalogue.
 However, we will check that a piece of content still passes all the tests explained above, under the following circumstances:

 - When a user flags a piece for attention, either through social media (@OUfreelearning) or directly emailing email@example.com